Apl223/Home-Lab/README.md

 ### Scripts

-* Nmap: vulscan for vulnerability scanning, ftp-brute & ftp-anon login credential enumeration, and mysql-brute for SQL login credential enumeration.
+* Nmap: vulscan for vulnerability scanning, ftp-brute & ftp-anon for login credential enumeration, and mysql-brute for SQL login credential enumeration.